Karauli

-Karauli (also formerly spelled Karoli or Karaulee) is a city located in the Indian state of Rajasthan.
+Karauli (also formerly spelled Karoli or Karaulee) is a city in the Indian state of Rajasthan.
 The city was formerly named Kalyanpuri.
-It is located in the Braj region and holds religious importance in Hinduism.
+It is in the Braj region and holds religious importance in Hinduism.
 The city is the administrative center of Karauli District and was formerly the capital of the erstwhile princely state of Karauli.
 Karauli District comes under Bharatpur Divisional Commissionerate.